Sheldon Dick: Early life

 Sheldon Dick was the son of Albert Blake Dick, a wealthy manufacturer of mimeograph machines in Chicago, and Mary Henrietta Dick.
 He married Dorothy Michelson, the 21-year-old daughter of scientist Albert Abraham Michelson, in 1927, shortly before Dick began studies at Corpus Christi College at Cambridge University.
 On returning to the United States, the couple lived in New York; their daughter, also named Dorothy, was born shortly thereafter.

 The marriage was brief.
 Mrs. Dick filed for divorce in April 1932, and stated in her suit that the couple had been separated for a year.
 The divorce was concluded within a day, and she received custody of the child.

 Dick was active as a publisher at the time, working with another minor publisher, C. Louis Rubsamen.
 Only one volume bore his name as an imprint: a book of poems, The Serpent in the Wilderness, by Edgar Lee Masters, published in a fine-press limited edition in 1933.
 It was large (8½ by 12 inches) and made with obvious attention to detail, but with some mistakes, the worst of which was the accidental binding of manuscript pages into some copies; the reception was mixed.
 A positive review in The New York Times describes the physical book as "an attractive piece of work."
 The book sold slowly, despite a brief spike caused by the Times review, and made no profit, and a trade edition, which Dick and Masters had discussed, never materialized, partly because Dick had indicated in promotional material that there would not be one.
 Masters biographer Herbert K. Russell blames the book's failure in part on Dick's "poor judgment."

-Dick married Mary Lee Burgess in 1933; she would later assist in his documentary work.
+Dick married Margaret Lee Burgess in 1933.
+They would later collaborate on documentary projectswork.
 His first recorded activity as a photographer took place around this time, shortly after his failure in publishing; he took photographs for a book on Mexico, published in 1935.
 The book was not well-received, however, and a review states that "The group of photographs adds little to the volume."